Article by Bob Estrin

 As I expected, I never heard from them again.

-It is interesting that I got another similar email scam request the day after I wrote this article.
-I must of gotten myself on a list or something.
+Interestingly, I got another similar email scam request the day after I wrote this article.
+I must have gotten myself on a list or something.
 I could see that they are also from Nigeria from my web statistics.
 I am showing it below.

 -------------------------------------